 It was founded in 1895 by the late James W. Tufts, of Boston, Mass., and is beautifully laid out with wide, curving streets, and ample room for fresh air and sunshine everywhere; abounding in shrubs, perennials, semi-tropicals and other plants.

 Its location is near the center of North Carolina, in Moore County, in the midst of the health-giving, sand-hill, and long-leaf pine region or "Thermal Belt," long noted for its healthfulness and equable climate.
 It is one hundred and twenty-five miles from the seacoast, and has an altitude of six hundred and fifty feet.
 Raleigh, which is the largest city in the immediate neighborhood, lies seventy miles northeast.

 The Village has four strictly modern hotels, several boarding houses, over fifty family cottages, and various public buildings.
 In connection with the Village are maintained various utility plants, a Dairy Farm, Creamery, Market Garden and Piggery, which supply the needs of the Village in the way of fresh milk, cream and fresh vegetables.
 These plants are models of excellence, having no equals in the South, and being the only ones in the world maintained on the same large scale, for a similar purpose.

-Of the hotels, The Carolina, completed in 1900, is not only the largest in the Village but in the State as well, and one of the best appointed in the South, accommodating five hundred guests, and calculated to meet the requirements of the most exacting.
-The Holly Inn. accommodating two hundred guests enjoys general popularity and is most homelike in its character.
-The Berkshire and Harvard accommodate about one hundred guests each, and are suited to the needs of those desiring a more moderate rate than is possible at the larger hotels.
+Of the hotels, The Carolina, completed in 1900, is not only the largest in the

+Village but in the State as well, and one of the best appointed in the South, accommodating five hundred guests, and calculated to meet the requirements of the most exacting.
+The Holly Inu. accommodating two hundred guests enjoys general popu-larity and is most homelike in its character.
+The Berkshire and Harvard accommo-date about one hundred guests each, and are suited to the needs of those desiring a more moderate rate than is possible at the larger hotels.
 The boarding-houses are the Magnolia and Lexington.

 The family cottages are cosy, substantially built, well furnished and provided with modern conveniences, including electric lights, running spring water, and perfect sanitary sewage.
 Many are heated with steam, have hot water and are provided with bath, and all have open fireplaces and inviting vine-covered verandas.
-The Pinehurst Golf Courses are universally acknowledged to be the finest in the South, embracing three distinct courses; all eighteen-hole, each six thousand yards long, combining varied and attractive artificial and natural hazards, perfection in putting greens and maintenance.
-Here are held annually four contests.

-tion in putting greens and maintenance.
-Here are held annually four contests of more than national importance, beginning with the Midwinter tournament in January, and ending with the United North and South amateur championship in April, the tournament schedule beginning Thanksgiving week and ending the middle of April.
-The Club House is conveniently located and admirably equipped, but a short distance from the center of the Village, with book convince for the whole services for the services for Village, with hack service for those who wish it, and here golfers and non-golfers rendezvous, and many informal social events are held.
+The Pinehurst Golf Courses are universally acknowledged to be the finest in the South, embracing three distinct courses; all eighteen-hole, each six thousand yards long, combining varied and attractive artificial and natural hazards, perfecyards long, combining varied and attractive artificial and natural hazards, perfec-tion in putting greens and maintenance.
+Here are held annually four contests of more than national importance, beginning with the Midwinter tourna-ment in January, and ending with the United North and South amateur championship in April, the tournament schedule beginning Thanks-giving week and ending the middle of April.
+The Club House is conven-iently located and admirably equipped, but a short distance from the center of the Village, with hack service for those who wish it, and here golfers and non-golfers rendezvous, and many informal social events are held.
 Three well-known Scotch professionals are in charge of the links and available for instruction.
+No golf professionals are in charge of the links and available for instruction.
 No golf equipment in the world, not even historic St. Andrews, rivals Pinehurst.